On the critical-subcritical moments of moments of random characteristic polynomials: a GMC perspective: Preliminaries

-\begin{proof}[Sketch of stochastic dominance] The stochastic order should naturally follow from the conditioning construction, but we nevertheless check it by showing that the drift in \eqref{eq:BMcon} is monotonically increasing in $\mu$: if we write
+\begin{proof} The stochastic order should immediately follow from a suitable conditioning construction, but we nevertheless check it by showing that the drift in \eqref{eq:BMcon} is monotonically increasing in $\mu$: if we write

 for any fixed $x > 0$, then

 since $\partial_\mu (e^{2\mu x} - e^{-2\mu x} - 4\mu x) \ge 0$ for $\mu x \ge 0$. \end{proof}